godwinpinto/hello-merchant/README.md

 ### admin
 1. Go to admin directory and type "vercel --prod" (post installing and configuring vercel cli)
 2. This will host the application for you on vercel cloud
+3. Set the default redirect in PANGEA to <DOMAIN_NAME>/ (slash)
-3. Don't forget to update the redirect URL in your AuthN Pangea panel once done
+4. Don't forget to update the redirect URL in your AuthN Pangea panel once application is hosted

 ### web-box
 1. Go to web-box directory and type "vercel --prod" (post installing and configuring vercel cli)
 2. This will host the application for you on vercel cloud
+3. Set the redirect in PANGEA to <DOMAIN_NAME>/ (slash)
-3. Don't forget to update the redirect URL in your AuthN Pangea panel once done
+4. Don't forget to update the redirect URL in your AuthN Pangea panel once application is hosted

 ### connector-xrpl
 1. Go to connector-xrpl and run "npm i" to install dependencies